-- This refers to how often your employees get paid.
+This refers to how often your employees get paid.
 Common pay frequencies include weekly, biweekly (every other week), semimonthly (twice a month), and monthly.

-Delay between pay period and pay date
+The delay between the pay period and the pay date

-Once you choose your preferences for the pay period and date (and make sure they are legal in your state) you are all set!
+Once you choose your preferences for the pay period and date (and make sure they are legal in your state), you are all set!
 Go forth and pay your employees.Updated September 26, 2017